 On a personal note, I am a graduate of Northwest Missouri State University (Go Bearcats!) and I have been married to my beautiful wife Darla for 20 years.
 I have two children and a lot of animals….

 My main job on this site is to provide the web administration and new features to make sure the fans can find what they need.
-If you have any suggestions, just fill out the contact form at the top of the screen.

 I can’t tell you the exact date I became a Royals fan because it was just ingrained in me from the time I was two years old because that was who my fathers favorite team was.